-Unveiling the new statue of King Kamehameha III at Thomas Square Park
+Unveiling the new statue of His Majesty King Kamehameha III at Thomas Square Park

 July 31, 2018

-HRH Princess Owana Salazar, members of the royal family, benevolent royal societies and Mayor Caldwell paid tribute to remember Hawaii's history as hundreds turned out for the unveiling of the statue of King Kamehameha III.
+HRH Princess Owana Kaʻōhelelani, members of the royal family, benevolent royal societies and Mayor Caldwell paid tribute to remember Hawaii's history as hundreds turned out for the unveiling of the statue of H.M.
+King Kamehameha III.

 The park is where the Hawaiian Kingdom was restored back to King Kamehameha III from the British after five months of occupation.
 King Kamehameha III ruled for 29 years and in that time, he proclaimed the islands' first constitution and founded Honolulu's fire department.